chrisvfollis/chrisvfollis/README.md

 # Hi, I'm Chris.

 I'm interested in science & engineering in business contexts.
-I have a passion for automation, clever problem solving, and using data to uncover insights & optimize things.
+I have a passion for automation, problem solving, and using data to uncover patterns/insights & optimize processes.

 * I'm spearheading a data initiative for Xtravel Suspension.
 This involves analyzing oscilloscope data from performance tests recorded onto a Raspberry Pi-based solution I engineered to satisfy